taext/later_links/README.md

 These QR codes containing unused links can be printed now and then defined as links at a later time by
 - using the link shortener provider's own interface and
-- choosing the custom link option ([screenshot](bitly_custom_url.png))
+- choosing the custom link option (bitly [screenshot](bitly_custom_url.png))

 They are clickable links that can be physically printed now and defined later *by the user of the printed material*.

 Imagine printer paper or a notebook that comes ready with a qrcode or two on each page for you to use, if necessary, to easily add clickable links.

+Or putting a link in your YouTube video, without having to decide on the link yet, by printing out a QR code and putting in the frame somewhere.

-Or in a YouTube video, on a t-shirt, in a report, or as a roll of stickers for general use.
+Or on a t-shirt, in a report, or as a roll of stickers for general use.

 <br>